 For each reportable conviction, the applicant is required to provide:

-- copies of police reports
+- Copies of police reports;

-- certified copies of the court documents
+- Certified copies of the court documents; and

-- See application instructions for additional details
+- See application instructions for additional details.

 The Board evaluates each application with any reported convictions on a case-by-case basis to make a determination concerning the applicant's ability to practice with safety to the public.
 Included in the Board's evaluation is the nature and severity of the offense, additional subsequent acts, recency of crime, compliance with sanctions and evidence of rehabilitation.